wp-plugins/stock-ticker/readme.txt

 === Stock Ticker ===
 Contributors: urkekg
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Q6Q762MQ97XJ6
-Tags: widget, stock, ticker, securities, quote, financial, exchange, bank, market, nasdaq, stock symbols, stock quotes Requires at least: 3.7.1
+Tags: widget, stock, ticker, securities, quote, financial, exchange, bank, market, nasdaq, nyse, tock symbols, stock quotes Requires at least: 3.9.0
-Tested up to: 3.9beta3
+Tested up to: 4.0
-Stable tag: 0.1.3
+Stable tag: 0.1.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easy display ticker tape with stock prices information with data provided by Yahoo Finance.
+Easy add customizable moving ticker tapes with stock information.

 == Description ==

-A simple and easy configurable plugin that allows you to insert stock ticker with stock prices information with data provided by Yahoo Finance.
+A simple and easy configurable plugin that allows you to insert stock ticker with stock price information (data provided by Google Finance).
 Insertion is enabled by shortcode or multi instance widget.

 = Features =
 * Configure default set of stock symbols that will be displayed in ticker
 * Configure default presence of company as Company Name or as Stock Symbol
 * Configure colours for unchanged quote, negative and positive changes
 * Both, global and widget settings provides easy colour picker for selecting all three colour values
-* Tooltip for ticker item display company name, stock volume and change percentage
+* Tooltip for ticker item display company name, exchange and last trade date/time
-* Define custom names for companies to be used instead shortened Yahoo Finance names
+* Define custom names for companies to be used instead symbols
-* Strip null changes for currencies
-* Plugin uses native WordPress function to get and cache data from Yahoo Finance for predefined duration of time
+* Plugin uses native WordPress function to get and cache data from Google Finance for predefined duration of time
 * Ready to be translated to non-english languages

 For feature requests or help [send feedback](http://urosevic.net/wordpress/plugins/stock-ticker/ "Official plugin page") or use support forum on WordPress.

-= Known issues =
-Yahoo Finance does not provide quotes for `^DJI` nor `INDU` (Dow Jones Industrial Average) over YQL API calls, so we could not provide this symbol in Stock Ticker.

 = Shortcode =
 Use simple shortcode `[stock_ticker]` without any parameter in post or page, to display ticker with default (global) settings.